← Return to Archive Sign up for our mailing list

 Knopf Canada

-FICTION/World Literature/Canada/21st Century
+FICTION/World Literature/American/21st Century

 Hardback

-by Madeleine Thien Canada
+by John Irving Canada

 Knopf Canada

-FICTION/World Literature/Canada/21st Century
+FICTION/World Literature/American/21st Century

 Hardback